Hennz/EMS-Inventory-Management-System/README.md

 Well, the link to the site is :  cseproj.azurewebsites.net

 ### How do I access the files on the server? ###
-I would recommend putty or FileZilla to manage files on our server.

 Files are updated by sending commits to the repository; Azure does most of the management.
 Right now there's just a test index.html file committed.

-Use SourceTree (http://sourcetreeapp.com/) to publish files to the repository
+I'd reccoment using SourceTree (http://sourcetreeapp.com/) to publish files to the repository.
+You can also use any other Git client that supports bitbucket, or just the git command line app

 ### How do I view the current data in the MySQL  ? ###